 Chemistry is concerned with the nature of matter and its interaction with energy at the atomic and molecular levels.
 The course includes units on the math of chemistry gas laws, matter and energy, atomic and molecular structure, bonding, kinetics, equilibrium, acids and bases, redox and electrochemistry and organic chemistry.
-Students will take the NYS Regents exam at the end of course completion.
-Laboratory component is required.
+Students are required to fulfill the laboratory component and to take the NYS Regents exam upon completion of the course.

-ADVANCED CHEMISTRY HONORS
+CHEMISTRY HONORS

 Chemistry is concerned with the nature of matter and its interaction with energy at the atomic and molecular levels.
 The course includes intense study of chemistry gas laws, matter and energy, atomic and molecular structure, bonding, kinetics, equilibrium, acids and bases, redox and electrochemistry and organic chemistry.
-This course will prepare students for advanced studies in chemistry.
-Students will take the NYS Regents exam at the end of course completion.
-Laboratory component required.
+Students are required to fulfill the laboratory component and to take the NYS Regents exam upon completion of the course.